vivo-community/vivo-regression-tests/src/test/java/ca/uqam/vivo/testbench/core/README.md

-Contains test cases for VIVO 1.11.1 NOT i18n
+Contains test cases for classical VIVO 1.11.1 with **no** i18n language extention